Shrimp Scampi Pasta Recipe (VIDEO)

 We took classic Shrimp Scampi and turned it into this shrimp scampi pasta recipe.
 Just like our Creamy Shrimp Pasta, this is perfect for busy weeknights because it’s easy, takes less than 30 minutes, and tastes like fine dining.

 This post may contain affiliate links.
 Read my disclosure policy.

 Tossing shrimp scampi with pasta is our favorite way to serve scampi.
-The lemon butter scampi sauce is so fresh, vibrant and flavorful and goes so well with pasta.
+We even have a Chicken Scampi Recipe if you want to change out the protein.
+The lemon butter scampi sauce is so fresh, vibrant, and flavorful.
+It makes a terrific pasta sauce!

-Watch the video recipe below to see just how easy it is.
-You’ll make this shrimp scampi pasta again and again!
+Watch the Shrimp Scampi Pasta video tutorial to see just how easy it is.
+It’s such a wholesome dinner, you’ll make this shrimp scampi pasta on repeat.

-Save prep time by purchasing shrimp that are already peeled and deveined.
+Pro Tip: Save prep time by purchasing shrimp that are already peeled and deveined.
 Tail on or tail off is based on preference.
-It’s easier to eat without the tails but the presentation is nicer with tails on.
+It’s easier to eat without the tails but the presentation is nicer with the tails on.

 Can I Substitute Cooked Shrimp?

 Cooking raw shrimp will give you the best flavor as it takes on the garlic flavors from the pan and will add flavor to the sauce, which is why we highly recommend raw shrimp.